 Don’t get me wrong…building software is hard work.
 Especially good software that customers are willing to pay for.
 It takes a lot of outstanding people to pull a successful software project together.
-But the app development process can be pretty straightforward.
+But the steps for building software can be pretty straightforward.
 Simple, even.

 Follow that process faithfully, and you’ll have a roadmap for creating successful software.